In the era of Covid-19 we felt this article would be a great one to revist.

-As people and communities throughout the Commonwealth prepare to celebrate St. Patrick’s Day this year, the team at Oberhauser Law wanted to take some time to talk about common alcohol related charges and how you and your loved ones can avoid them during any festivities you may have planned for St. Patty’s Day.
+The team at Oberhauser Law wants to take some time to remind you about tips to avoid alcohol related charges during any festivities you may have planned for St. Patty’s Day.

 Common Alcohol Related Charges: